 lists.
 Secondary students will receive information about school

 supplies from their teachers the first week of school.
 (Parents

 of middle school students may obtain school supply

-lists from their child's school
+lists from the school

 Assistance - Families

 with economic need may apply for assistance with school